 Wikipedia is also a useful resource to utilize to get an idea of some valuable long-tail keywords that you can implement in your strategy.
 Wikipedia is up there as one of the most optimized websites on the internet, so it’s a unique reference point.
 You can use the table of contents on the page to break down some of the long-tail keywords.
 A lot of the headings translate into long-tail keywords and can be used to create new ones.
 You can also do a page search on the Wikipedia page to find the main keyword and see what other varieties appear throughout the page.

 Question & Answer sites are an excellent location to find potential long-tail keywords.
 Questions make great long-tail keywords because it mimics a natural speaking tone and people are looking for answers and information.

 - Yahoo Answers

-4. Take A Look At Competitors
+4. Look At Competitors

-A common strategy with any form of marketing is to take a look at your top competitors.
+A common strategy with any form of marketing is to look at your top competitors.
 You can see what types of keyword variations are used on the pages that are ranking in the top 5-10 spots.
 Be sure to pay attention to the titles and the snippets on the pages; those are typically where the long-tail keywords are located.

-5. Dig Into Search Query Reports
+5. Dig into Search Query Reports

 If you’re running a PPC campaign in AdWords, you can use your Search Query Report.
 Your Search Query Report displays the search queries that drove people to click on your ads.
 You can see which keywords are driving conversions and traffic then use that information to make your next move.
 High-converting long-tail keywords will deliver high results.